 After the stroller and before the bicycle, the scooter is one of those transitional vehicles that makes sure your child isn’t left in the adult-striding dust.
 So, as much as you hate to admit you’re one of those scooting families, you do have to admit you get places fast than walking.
-The scooters below range from easy riders for preschoolers, zippy powered models for pre-teens, and even sleek big-wheeled jobs for your own long-distance commute.
+The list of best scooters for kids below range from easy riders for preschoolers, zippy powered models for pre-teens, and even sleek big-wheeled jobs for your own long-distance commute.

 Let the cyclists have their lanes and the skateboarders have their cool affectations, because you and your kid are going places (hey, at least you’re not Rollerblading).